-You will be admitted to the Surgery Center of Pinehurst the morning of your surgery.
-Renee Wood, our Surgery Coordinator, will call you one business day prior to your surgery date and inform you of your arrival time to Surgery Center of Pinehurst.
+Renee Wood, our Surgery Coordinator, will call you one business day prior to your surgery date and inform you of your arrival time to Moore Regional Hospital Outpatient Registration located on Page Road.
 We do not assign surgery times for our patients as there are instances where certain surgeries may take longer than others.
 It is likely that you will wait a period of time between your arrival to the hospital and the start of your surgery.
 We advise that you bring a family member or friend to keep you company during this waiting period as well as some reading materials to help in passing the time.
 It is important that we have current, accurate contact information for you in order to facilitate the provision of information in a timely manner.
 Michelle will confirm your current phone number at the time of your pre-surgery appointment and also discuss the best methods of providing your arrival time to you (i.e. telephone vs. email).

-You will find that the pre-medication process begins immediately upon admission.
-We will be administering medications to prevent postsurgical nausea and pain.
+You will find that the pre-medication process begins immediately upon hospital admission.
+We will be administering medications to prevent post-surgical nausea and pain.
 You will then be taken to the preoperative holding area in the operating room.
 This will allow for consultation with the anesthesiologist and starting of the intravenous line.
 At this point a preoperative sedative will be given to you by your anesthesiologist.
 In almost all cases, a spinal anesthetic is administered.
 You will be numb from the waist down.
 Although you may choose to be wide awake or we can sedate you as heavily as you would like so that you are completely relaxed and will not remember anything about the operation.
 This is safer than a general anesthetic and your recovery is more rapid.
 A general anesthetic is used in rare cases.

-Primary total hip replacement requires approximately one hour of surgery time.
-While you are in the operating room, your family may wait, in the surgical waiting area or at home.
+Primary total hip replacement approximately one hour of surgery time, while a revision total hip replacement requires between two to three hours of surgery time.
+While you are in the operating room, your family will wait in the surgical waiting area or at home.
 As soon as surgery is completed, I will contact them in person or by telephone.

 You will be in the recovery room for one to three hours until the effect of the spinal anesthesia is worn off.
-Once that occurs and your vital signs are stable, you will be taken to your surgery center room.
-It is allowable that only one family member or friend stay with you in your hospital room overnight.
+Once that occurs and your vital signs are stable, you will be returned to your room on the orthopedic floor.
+Patients with severe cardiac problems may be monitored in the Intensive Care Unit overnight.